NWmath/NWgr/docs/sphinx/userguide/theory.rst

 require data structures over which they can operate (even more so for implementations of graph algorithms in software).

 By this we mean the following.
-You will often see definitions like the following (which we in fact use below): A graph is a set :math:`G = \{ V, E \}` , where :math:`V` is a finite set of vertices and :math:`E` is a finite set of edges, etc.  This is fine, but one can't build algorithms or software with finite sets of things.
+You will often see definitions for graphs (which we in fact use below) along the lines of:
+A graph is a set :math:`G = \{ V, E \}` , where :math:`V`
+is a finite set of vertices and :math:`E` is a finite set of edges, etc.  This is fine, but one can't build algorithms or software with finite sets of things.
 One needs a more useful organization of these entities, such as an adjacency list.
 Unfortunately, these more useful structures are also referred to as ``graphs''.
-Moreover, the terminology used in theoretical presentations of algorithms, e.g., an adjacncy list, may not be at all what is actually used in a software implementation.
+Moreover, the terminology used in theoretical presentations of algorithms, e.g., an adjacency list, may not be at all what is actually used in a software implementation.

-In this section, we briefly go through the terminology used in graph theory, but from the point of view of ones knowing that we will ultimately be building a software library for graph computing.
+In this section, we briefly go through the terminology used in graph theory, but from the point of view of knowing that we will ultimately be building a software library for graph computing.
 We start with the basic definition of a graph as a pair of finite sets and then build up the particular organization structures that are needed to